thatericchen/sustainable-commute-finder/README.md

 # Sustainable Commute Finder

+## Introduction
+Sustainable Commute Finder is a comprehensive web app designed to help users make informed, eco-friendly commuting decisions.
+By integrating interactive maps, carbon footprint estimations, and dynamic transportation options, the app empowers users to compare various travel modes and select the most sustainable routes.
+This project combines modern web technologies (Vite, React, Spring Boot) with a robust MongoDB backend and GCP deployment pipeline to deliver a seamless, user-friendly experience.
+It is built with a commitment to environmental consciousness, aiming to educate and encourage users to choose greener transportation options and reduce their carbon footprints.

 ## Release Notes
 #### V6.0 - Transportation Options Dropdown Menu & UI Enhancements
 - Introduced a dropdown menu for transportation options and enhanced UI.